Loose Cannon Systems unveils Milo as a walkie-talkie replacement

 Each Milo device has six microphones, a speaker, and multiple radios to ensure good communication.

-“What we have built with Milo is the action communicator,” said Celinski.
+“What we have built with Milo is the action communicator,” Celinski said.
 “The whole premise of Milo is to make shared adventures and shared experiences better by connecting people during those moments that matter the most.
 So you can use it when you’re on the slopes, on the trails, on the water, with friends and family, maybe skiing, mountain biking, camping, or hiking.”

 The push-to-talk market is worth about $12 billion.
 And the outdoor sports category is already having a boom year as people buy things like mountain bikes, camping gear, and navigation equipment during the pandemic.